 I. General Information

 1. Nature of industry Digital cinema distribution and in-cinema advertising

-2. Date or expected date of commencement of commercial production The Company is in ope The Company is in operation since June 30, 2004
+2. Date or expected date of commencement of commercial production The Company is in operation since June 30, 2004

 3. In case of new companies, expected date of commencement of activities as per project approved by financial institutions appearing in the prospectus Not Applicable

 4. Financial performance based on given indicators Consolidated (₹ in lacs)

 Title 2020-21 2021-22 2022-23

 Turnover 8,809.38 16,013.79 39,591.92

 PBT (15,095.88) (10,671.93) (1,447.20)

 PAT (11,760.00) (8,685.48) (1,320.81)

-Standalone (₹ (₹ in lacs)
+(₹ in lacs)

-Title 2020-21 2021-22 2022-23
+2022-23

 Turnover 1,778.78 8,666.38 27,937.61

 PBT (14,582.48) (8,965.71) (3,712.47)

 PAT (11,264.44) (6,886.74) (3,009.12)

 5. Foreign investments or collaborations, if any.
-As at March 31, 2023, etc. holds 7,20,769 (1.8
+As at March 31, 2023, FII / FVCI / Foreign Bodies Corporates, NR etc. holds 7,20,769 (1.89%) equity shares of the Company.

 II.
 Information about the appointee

 1. Background details, Job profile, their suitability, recognition and awards ty, Mr. Sanjay Gaikwad holds a Bachelor's Degree in Chemical Engineering and a Master's Degree in Management Studies from the University of Mumbai.
 Prior to setting up our Company, he was associated with leading media houses of India such as Zee Group and Indian Express Group.
 He is a recipient of the Maxell - Maharashtra Corporate Excellence Awards, 2014 for Excellence in Innovation.

 2. Past remuneration (In ₹ lacs) ₹ 310.29 lacs during the e FY 2022 - 23

 3. Remuneration proposed As per details provided in the explanatory statement with respect to agenda item 4 & 5.
-4. Comparative remuneration profile with respect to industry, size of the company, profile of the position and person (in case of expatriates the relevant details would be with respect to the country of his origin) Mr. Sanjay Gaikwad devotes his substantial time in overseeing the operations of the Company.
-The proposed remuneration is comparable to that drawn by the peers in the similar capacity in the industry and is commensurate with the size of the Company.
-5. Pecuniary relationship directly or indirectly with the company, or relationship with the managerial personnel or other director, if any.
-Apart from receiving directors' remuneration, Mr. Sanjay Gaikwad does not have any direct pecuniary relationship with the Company. percentiler of outer unoctor, it units.
+4. Comparative remuneration profile with respect to industry, size of the company, profile of the position and person (in case of expatriates the relevant details would be with respect to the country of his origin) the operations of the Company.
+The proposed remuneration is 5.
+Pecuniary relationship directly or indirectly with the company, or relationship with the managerial personnel or other director, if any.
+Apart from receiving directors' remuneration, Mr. Sanjay Gaikwad does not have any direct pecuniary relationship with the Company. percentiler of outer unoctes, it units.
 There are certain transactions between the Company and companies in which Mr. Sanjay Gaikwad is a director /shareholder.
 Details of such related party transactions are disclosed in the financial statements of the Company.
 Mr. Sanjay Gaikwad does not have any direct or indirect pecuniary relationship with the managerial personnel or any other director.
 III.
 Other information 1.
 Reasons of loss or inadequate profits As per details provided in explanatory statement with respect to agenda item no. 5 2.
 Steps taken or proposed to be taken for improvement As per details provided in explanatory statement with respect to agenda item no. 5 3.
 Expected increase in productivity and profits in measurable terms As per details provided in explanatory statement with respect to agenda item no. 5 IV.
 Disclosures The Company has not committed any default in payment of dues to any bank or public financial institution or non - convertible debenture holders or any other secured creditor.